 Official figures show that British troops killed 305 people during Operation Banner throughout the duration of the Troubles.
 Of these, 156 were civilians, 127 were Republican paramilitaries and 13 were Loyalist paramilitaries.

 The violence wasn’t all one way, of course.
 A total of 692 British soldiers were killed in the conflict, mainly by Republican paramilitaries, and a further 689 died from natural causes, including suicide.

-The first army casualty was Gunner Robert Curtis who was shot by the IRA on 9 February, 1971.
-Hundreds more were killed in shootings and bombing over the following three decades.
+The first army casualty was Gunner Robert Curtis who was shot by the IRA on 9 February 1971.
+Hundreds more were killed in shootings and bombings over the following three decades.

 The success or failure of the British Army in Northern Ireland cannot be measured in terms of whether they defeated the Republican paramilitaries.
 The army had long since recognised that it could not defeat the IRA and the British Secretary of State for Northern Ireland, Peter Brooke, acknowledged that publicly in a speech in 1989.

 By the same token, the IRA had similarly recognised that it could not defeat the British army.
 In the end, the two sides reached a stalemate.
 The only possible way out was to reach a political solution.
 Negotiations between all the interested parties – Republicans and Loyalists, and the British and Irish governments – proceeded slowly throughout the 1990s but eventually were successful with the signing of the Good Friday Agreement in 1998, paving the way for a new power sharing government for Northern Ireland.